GrammaTech/gtirb/README.md

              \-----ImageByteMap
               -----ICFG
                    /  \
-              Blocks  Edges
+               Edges  Blocks
-                 |
-            Instructions---Bytes

 ### IR

 An instance of GTIRB may include multiple `module`s which represent loadable objects such as executables or libraries.
 Each `module` holds information such as `symbol`s, `data`, and an inter-procedural control flow graph (`ICFG`).
 The `ICFG` consists of basic `block`s and control flow edges between these `block`s.
-Each `block` holds some number of `instruction`s.
-Each `datum` and `instruction` holds both a pointer to a range of bytes in the `ImageByteMap` and `symbolic` information coverage that range.
+Each `datum` and `block` holds both a pointer to a range of bytes in the `ImageByteMap` and `symbolic` information coverage that range.

 ### Instructions